tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 A more exhaustive description of functionality and behavior of GSQL is available from the [GSQL Language Reference](https://docs.tigergraph.com/gsql-ref/4.1/intro/).

+This tutorial assumes that you have installed a TigerGraph Docker image on your laptop or set up a TigerGraph instance on a Linux machine.
+And you have access to a Bash shell environment.

+In contrast, TigerGraph Savanna is entirely GUI-based, with no access to a bash shell.
+To run the GSQL examples in this tutorial, simply copy the GSQL query into the Savanna GSQL editor and click the RUN button.

 # Table of Contents